Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/tests/README.md

 ## Set environment variables

-The following additional environment values **must be** defined, although not used.
+In addition to the ones in `tests.env`, the following additional environment values **must be** defined, although not used.
 Assign any value to them:

 ```bash
 set AI_TENANT_ID=not-used